Conclusion of Colombia Lifewater Projects – Estacion Village – Colombia

-To address water quality, as well as lack of lighting, and malaria in the village, Water Charity gave villagers high quality water filters, solar lamps and mosquito nets.
+To address water quality, as well as lack of lighting, and malaria in the village, Water Charity gave villagers high-quality water filters, solar lamps, and mosquito nets.
 We also trained them in the use and upkeep of these items.
-The effort was led by Gambia RPCV Jeremy Mak, who has successfully completed several water and sanitation projects with Water Charity support over the past 6 years, including Sawyer filter distribution projects in Gambia (2015), and Uganda (2016).
+The effort was led by Gambia RPCV Jeremy Mak, who has successfully completed several water and sanitation projects with Water Charity support over the past 6 years, including Sawyer filter distribution projects in The Gambia (2015), and Uganda (2016).
 You can see previous examples of his Water Charity projects HERE (Gambia) and HERE (Uganda).
 This is Jeremy’s first project for Water Charity in Colombia.

 On the afternoon of December 18, 2016, a five-member team comprised of Jesus, Miriam, and Vicki Romo; local ranchero Diomedes Polo; and RPCV Jeremy Mak visited Estacion Villa and sought permission from the village mayor to do house-to-house registrations.

 On December 19th, the team met with the mayor and the village president and vice president to do a physical survey of the community’s water tank and open catchment pond.
 We were able to assess the conditions of the gravity-fed system and visibly observe the quality of the water the village relied on when drinking from their pipes.